Scholarships, studentships and bursaries

 - Appointments offered by the Academic Development and Training for International Students (ADTIS) team

-Please contact the Graduate Administrator if you have any further questions.
+Please contact the Post-Graduate Administrator if you have any further questions.
 Remember, grants can only be given for costs that will be incurred in the future.
 Grants will not be given for travel or purchases that have already taken place.

 An application form and further particulars can be obtained from the Tutorial Office.
 You will also need to book an appointment with your Graduate Tutor to discuss your case.